qianglise/python-for-hpc/content/cupy.md

 ### CuPy vs Numpy/SciPy

 Although the CuPy team focuses on providing a complete NumPy/SciPy API coverage to become a full drop-in replacement, some important differences between CuPy and NumPy should be noted, one should keep these differences in mind when porting NumPy code to CuPy.

-- Some casting behaviors from floating point to integer are not defined in the C++ specification.
-The casting from a negative floating point to an unsigned integer and from infinity to an integer are examples.
-- CuPy random methods support the dtype argument.
-- Out-of-bounds indices and duplicate values in indices are handled differently.
-- Reduction methods return zero-dimension arrays.
+:::{exercise} CuPy vs Numpy/SciPy
+Although the CuPy team focuses on providing a complete NumPy/SciPy API coverage to become a full drop-in replacement, some important differences between CuPy and NumPy should be noted, one should keep these differences in mind when porting NumPy code to CuPy.

-:::{exercise} When CuPy is different from NumPy/SciPy Here are various examples illustrating the differences
+Here are various examples illustrating the differences
 :::

-:::{solution}
+:::{solution} When CuPy is different from NumPy/SciPy
 ### Random seed arrays are hashed to scalars

 Like Numpy, CuPy's RandomState objects accept seeds either as numbers or as full numpy arrays.